 Assertive sentence: Assertive sentence is a type of sentence that express only simple statements.
 It has two types – affirmative and negative

-- Affirmative: The sentence that express positive statements.
+- Affirmative: The sentence that expresses positive statements.
 Example – I read the book.
 Here, this sentence says a positive aspect and state a general situation of the person.

-- Negative: The sentence that express negative statements.
+- Negative: The sentence that expresses negative statements.
 Example – I do not read the book.
 Here the person does his work negatively.
-In other word, the person show negative approach.
+In other words, the person shows a negative approach.

-Imperative sentence: Imperative sentence is a type of sentence that are used to give order, instructions, advice or command or to express a request.
+Imperative sentence: An imperative sentence is a type of sentence that are used to give order, instructions, advice or command or to express a request.
 In imperative sentence, person is not visually present rather performs his or her job commanding, ordering, advising or ordering another person.
-In imperative sentence, subject is usually second person, that is ‘you’ except the sentence begin with ‘let’s’.
+In the imperative sentence, the subject is usually the second person, that is ‘you’ except the sentence begin with ‘let’s’.

 Optative sentence: Optative sentence is a type of sentence that denoting or relating to a desire or wish.
 It is an expression of hope or desire.
-Note that this type of sentences are ends with exclamatory sign like exclamatory sentence.
+Note that this type of sentences is ends with an exclamatory sign like the exclamatory sentence.

 Example – If I were a bird!
 Here, the subject wishes to be a bird.
 And the sentence ends with an exclamatory sign.